chrisjsewell/ipypublish/README.md

 **To raise any issues** please include the converted/YourNotebook.nbpub.log file.

+### The ipypublish defaults

+The ipypublish 'main' converters are designed with the goal of creating a single notebook, which may contain lots of exploratory code/outputs, mixed with final output, and that can be output as both a document (latex/pdf or html) and a presentation (reveal.js).
+The logic behind the default output is then:

+- For documents: all headings and body text is generally required, but only a certain subset of code/output
+- For slides: all headings are required, but most of the body text will be left out and sustituted with 'abbreviated' versions, and only a certain subset of code/output.

+This leads to the following logic flow (discussed further in the [Metadata Tags](#metadata-tags) section):

+**latex_ipypublish_main**/**html_ipypublish_main**:

+- all cells: bypass "ignore" and "slideonly" tags
+- markdown cells: include all
+- code cells (input): only include if the "code" tag is present
+- code cells (output): only include if the following tags are present
+    - "figure" for png/svg/pdf/jpeg or html (html only)
+	- "table" or "equation" for latex or html (html only)
+	- "mkdown" for markdown text
+	- "text" for plain text

+**slides_ipypublish_main**:

+- all cells: bypass "ignore"
+- markdown cells: are first split into header (beggining #)/non-header components
+    - headers: include all
+	- non-headers: only include if "slide" tag
+- code cells (input): only include if the "code" tag is present
+- code cells (output): only include if the following tags are present
+    - "figure" for png/svg/pdf/jpeg/html
+	- "table" or "equation" for latex/html
+	- "mkdown" for markdown text
+	- "text" for plain text

+Note that this is principally envisioned for use with **one output per code cell**, but it will work in a limited capacity for multiple outputs (e.g. you will not be able to specify separate specificaions, like captions).

+Packages, such as pandas and matplotlib, use jupyter notebooks [rich representation](http://ipython.readthedocs.io/en/stable/config/integrating.html#rich-display) mechanics to store a single output in multiple formats. nbconvert (and hence ipypublish) then selects only the highest priority (compatible) format to be output.
+This allows, for example, for pandas DataFrames to be output as latex tables in latex documents and html tables in html documents/slides.

 ### Creating a bespoke converter

 On instatiation, ipypublish loads all converter plugins in its internal [export_plugins](https://github.com/chrisjsewell/ipypublish/tree/master/ipypublish/export_plugins) folder.
 Additionally, when `nbpublish` or `nbpresent` are called, if a folder named **ipypublish_plugins** is present in the current working directory, they will load all plugins in this folder.
 Programatically, it is the `ipypublish.export_plugins.add_directory` function which is being called and adding modules to an internal dictionary.